-Truex American Furniture has developed a 70 piece line where the one constant was that each piece was inspired by a design by an individual designer for a unique client.
+Truex American Furniture has developed a 70 piece line of carefully curated one-of-a-kind designs done by the world's greatest designers in post World War II era.
+Some of these mid-century designers feature Billy Baldwin, Francis Elkins, Samuel Marx, James Mont, and others.
+Each piece was inspired by a design by an individual designer for a unique client.
 We adhere to absolute fidelity to the intent of each design, while often improving its comfort or durability.
 We engage the talents of nine artisan workrooms throughout the Midwest in the fields of millwork, upholstery fine metalwork and glass and mirror to complete our pieces.

 What are your biggest sources of inspiration?